Code-Institute-Submissions/oerbeyer-MS1/README.md

 ### Validator testing

-- HTML
+- __HTML__
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Foerbeyer.github.io%2FMS1%2Fhome.html)

-- CSS
+- __CSS__
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Foerbeyer.github.io%252FMS1%252Fhome.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Unfixed bugs

 - I review any warnings from validators to see if there are any potentially material issues that I can solve or easy wins to be had.
 There are no material issues or easy wins at this time.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab.
-  - Click on the Pages link.
+  - Click on the Pages sub tab.
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Master Branch.
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://oerbeyer.github.io/MS1/home.html
+The live link can be found [here]( - )https://oerbeyer.github.io/MS1/home.html).

 ## Credits